 If there was an easy way to capture long exposure photos that amaze viewers would that interest you?
 What if all you need is a selection of go-to settings and some low-cost accessories?
 So that you could capture perfectly timed long exposures every time you shoot?
-This new course was just released yesterday and is currently 67% off for the launch sale if you want to check it out.
+This new in-depth course on the topic is currently 67% off for the launch sale if you want to check it out.
 Deal found here: Infinite Exposures Launch Sale

 Long exposure photography is all about capturing the world in movement… whether that’s water flowing over a dam or the sun setting…